sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 == What is Trac? ==

 Trac is the server that acts as the git repository (it is also refers to the ticket manager).
-The identifier `origin` always refers to Trac.
+In this document the identifier `origin` always refers to Trac.

+Since this is confusing, let's say it again: Trac refers to the url `trac.sagemath.org`, which runs two services, namely a git repository (this is our main concern in this document), and a ticket tracker (which is only a secondary concern in this document).

 == What should I name my branch on Trac? ==